mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Basing on CAN Identifier value, it is possible to distinguish :ref:`an addressing type <knowledge-base-addressing>`, a sender and a target/targets entities of a packet.

+Following parameters specifies `Network Address Information`_ when Normal Addressing is used:
+ - CAN ID

 .. note:: Correspondence between `Network Address Information`_ and the value of CAN Identifier is left open for a network designer unless :ref:`normal fixed addressing <knowledge-base-can-normal-fixed-addressing>` subformat is used.